 Worm vs Virus

 A Worm is basically a program that can self-replicate across computers and other types of digital devices.
-A Virus needs to be attached to something like an application and needs a trigger, such as execution of that application, to work for whatever intention it was created.
+A Virus needs to be attached to something like an application and needs a trigger, such as the execution of that application, to work for whatever intention it was created.
 In other words, worms are independent and can replicate without the need for any triggers.
 They can be downloaded with other programs.
-They can affect your computers by passing in through Flash drives.
+They can affect your computers bypassing through Flash drives.
 A virus uses plenty more methods in addition to the two mentioned here, to get into a computer and infect it.
 It requires some action to be taken by the user before it becomes active and does the work for which it is programmed.

 These days, we do not hear about worms explicitly.
 We have a common word called Virus and even a more generic one – Malware.
-Since these days, the intentions of worms and virus, plus other types of software like Spyware, etc. are malicious or bad, they are collectively called Malware.
-Unlike the beginning, where malware were result of curiosity and experimentation, and the intention was merely to irritate, cause mischief or havoc, these days’ viruses are full programs that are intended to steal or destroy data.
+Since these days, the intentions of worms and viruses, plus other types of software like Spyware, etc. are malicious or bad, they are collectively called Malware.
+Unlike the beginning, where malware was the result of curiosity and experimentation, and the intention was merely to irritate, cause mischief or havoc, these days’ viruses are full programs that are intended to steal or destroy data.
 The intentions are bad as the industry creates malware for their benefits at your costs.